Joe D'Amato: First films with Laura Gemser and the Black Emanuelle series (1975–1977)

 D'Amato's next film, Emanuelle's Revenge (1975), which he co-directed with Bruno Mattei (who remains uncredited because D'Amato was a "rising name"), was one of several films at the time with titles that alluded to the successful French erotic film Emmanuelle (1974).
 In retrospect, it was a kind of turning point in D'Amato's career, being his first pornographic film – though still softcore.

 In his next film, the commedia sexy Voto di castità (1976), scripted by George Eastman), D'Amato met Laura Gemser, who would star in many of his films.
-In the 1980s and early 1990s, she would also regularly work as costume designer for his productions.
+In the 1980s and early 1990s, she would also regularly work as a costume designer for his productions.
 In this first film, she only played the small part of a French maid, but it was during the shoot that D'Amato got the idea to use her as star in his next film.

-Eva nera, an erotic drama, stars Gemser as topless snake dancer alongside Jack Palance and Gabriele Tinti – her future husband.
+Eva nera, an erotic drama, stars Gemser as a topless snake dancer alongside Jack Palance and Gabriele Tinti – her future husband.
 The film was produced by Harry Alan Towers and Lucio Fulcisano and shot both on location in Hong Kong and at the Elios Studios near Rome.

 Gemser, who had previously starred in Bitto Albertini's Black Emanuelle (1975), went on to shoot the following five films of the Black Emanuelle series under D'Amato's direction.
 (Albertini, on the other hand, had to find a new actress for his own Black Emanuelle 2 (1976) – a sequel only in name.)
 Although the main character's name in the Black Emanuelle series alludes to the original French Emmanuelle, it is spelled slightly differently in order to avoid copyright lawsuits.
 Also, the character herself is different; Black Emanuelle is an international reporter and photographer who travels to exotic locations.
 D'Amato added some violence and horror to the series, such as the fake snuff film footage in Emanuelle in America, a gang rape scene in Emanuelle Around the World (1977), and gore scenes in the cannibal film Emanuelle and the Last Cannibals.
 As D'Amato later remembered, this "was a very good period in my life.
 Movie business was very good.
 We travelled round the world, finding new and fascinating locations for our movies."